Roohi-Sharma/Cats-v-s-Dogs-Image-classifier/README.md

-# Cats-v-s-Dogs-Image-classifier
+# Cats-vs-Dogs-Image-classifier

 This is an image classifer made using CNN by means of Keras and tensorflow in python which classifies an image into two categories cat or dog.

-Platform used to build the classifier : ## Google colab
+Platform used to build the classifier : **Google colab**

 Deployed model image: